purpleprotocol/purplecoin/README.md

 Purplecoin uses Schnorr implemented over Ristretto (sr25519) as its signature algorithm and blake3 as the choice of hash function.

 ### Green PoW
-Purple Coin uses the Green PoW model which lowers the energy consumption of mining to up to 50%.
+Purplecoin uses the Green PoW model which lowers the energy consumption of mining to up to 50%.

 ### ASIC resistance
-Purple Coin uses 2 Proof of Work algorithms in tandem: RandomX and a choice out of several hash functions.
+Purplecoin uses 2 Proof of Work algorithms in tandem: RandomX and a choice out of several hash functions.
 One is suited to CPU mining and the other for ASIC miners.
 Algorithms are switched every Green PoW epoch.

 ## Donations
 While the development of Purplecoin initially happened in the sphere of Purple Technologies, it is not backed in any way by it or any other company.
 Purple Technologies is a for-profit company while Purplecoin is a decentralized project.
 Thereforce, the decisions and development happens at the community level.
 As such, the project also relies on the community at a funding level.